-Canadians have about $1.5 trillion invested in mutual funds.
-Perhaps you yourself have purchased mutual funds from a financial advisor, bank branch, or as part of a retirement savings program at work.
+Since their inception, mutual funds have dominated the investment industry.
+To date, Canadians have approximately $1.53 trillion of assets invested in mutual funds.
+Perhaps you yourself have purchased them from your bank, a financial advisor or even as part of a retirement savings plan offered at work.

-Throughout most of the 20th century, stock market investing was something only rich people did.
-They would hire stockbrokers to analyze which stocks and bonds to buy or sell.
-The client would pay a commission on every transaction.
+Throughout most of the 20th century, investing in the stock market was reserved only for the wealthy.
+This group of upper-class people would hire stockbrokers to analyze which stocks and bonds they should purchase or sell, paying a commission on every transcation.

 Around the 1960s, a little-known investment concept started to gain popularity.
-Mutual funds were created by pooling the money of thousands of not-necessarily-rich people together, so that a “super-stockbroker,” known as a Portfolio Manager, could manage it for them en masse.
+Enter mutual funds, created by pooling the money of the middle-class together, so that a “super-stockbroker,” known as a Portfolio Manager could manage it for them en-masse.

 The clients would be charged the usual trading commissions, plus a portfolio management fee.
-These fees were no joke – they could add up to hundreds of thousands of dollars over a client’s lifetime.
+These high fees could add up to hundreds of thousands of dollars over a client’s lifetime.

-Despite the high costs, mutual funds really took off in the 80s and 90s.
+Despite the high costs, mutual funds took off in the 1980s and1990s.
 Markets were booming, so the fees weren’t really noticed or challenged.
 Billions of dollars flowed into the funds.
-Regular people made money, and mutual fund companies made absolute fortunes.
+The middle-class made money, and mutual fund companies made grew their fortunes.

 However, somewhere in the early 2000s, things started to change.
 The dot-com bubble, Enron scandal, and financial crisis meant stock market returns were no longer as easy to come by.
 People started to compare what mutual funds were charging versus the returns they were generating, and it was clear that something wasn’t adding up.

-More than a century after the iconic Dow Jones Industrial Average was created, Wall Street was starting to look like a myth.
+More than a century after the iconic Dow Jones Industrial Average (also known as the Dow) was created, Wall Street was beginning to look like a myth.
 The data showed that, almost without exception, investors could have done just as well by purchasing one share of every company, then by paying high-priced experts to try to pick winners.

-Let me explain: Say the Dow, which tracks 30 of the largest companies in America, went up by 10%.
+You may be asking yourself, “what does all this mean?”
+Let me explain.
+Say the Dow, which tracks 30 of the largest companies in America, went up by 10%.
 You could have bought all 30 stocks and made 10%.
 Alternatively, you could have paid a mutual fund manager 2.25% to try to beat the Dow, but statistically, they will have ended up with the same 10% return.
 The catch is you would have only kept 7.75% after fees.

 Yes, there are exceptions.
 Sometimes mutual fund managers have stellar years.
 Some may have two or three great years in a row.
 But it’s impossible to predict which manager will outperform in any given year, and none have been able to sustain a lasting edge according to the current body of research.